 I need your help this week!
 Does anyone know what the plant below is?
 My vague searches for things like ‘zig zag leaf’ have failed (unsurprisingly!).
 I bought it at a village plant sale but it didn’t have a plant marker.
 In early Summer it sends up a long wispy stem with small pink flowers. ***Update*** It’s called ‘London Pride‘.
 Thanks for identifying Mrs Fox!

 The daffodils are shining bright.
-I’ve been tempted a few to put in the house but I don’t know if I can bring myself to do it.
-Also, I found this photo of mixed Narcissi and really like all the mismatched colours and shapes.
+I’ve been tempted a few to put in the house but I don’t know if I can bring myself to do it because there will be fewer outdoors.

 A Pulmonaria photo for the third week running!
 This is one of the first things to flower and I love the almost tie-dyed effect on the petals.